camminady/CitiesGermanyDataSet/README.md

+# REMARK, ERROR #
+Inside of DISTANCESPHERE, the actual data is the angle (in deg) of the great-circle.
+To get the distance in km, perform DISTANCESPHERE*/360*2*pi*6371

 # Cities Germany Data Set #
 The repository CitiesGermanyDataSet contains the distance between the 79 largest cities in Germany.
 Distance is measured in the following ways